-A lack of housing supply is preventing growth.

-Port Lincoln has experienced low population growth compared to surrounding areas and other regional coastal Australian towns in recent years.
+- A lack of housing supply is preventing growth. - Port Lincoln areas covered by the Council Boundaries (see point s made in 2.7) has experienced low population growth compared to surrounding areas (including the rapidly growing Port Lincoln Suburbs that are in Lower Eyre Council area) and other regional coastal Australian towns in recent years.
 This may be partly due to limited housing supply.
 Many people who wish to relocate to Port Lincoln are unable to find accommodation.
-This has an impact on the ability of the local business community to attract employees and provide and support additional local services.

-Provision of additional housing is constrained by a range of factors.
+This has an impact on the ability of the local business community to attract employees and provide and support additional local services. - Provision of additional housing is constrained by a range of factors.